hafiz-huzaifa-waqas/Decode-labs_Projects/README.md

 ### Best Performing Model

-**Random Forest Regressor** achieved the highest accuracy with an R² score of **99.97%**, making it the most effective model for predicting sales revenue in this dataset.
+The **Random Forest Regressor** achieved the highest performance with an **R² Score of 0.9997**, making it the most accurate model for revenue prediction on this dataset.

 ## Technologies Used